johnsonabigail/eco395m-exercises/exercises-4/writing/exercises-4.md

 First, let’s try Principal Component Analysis (PCA) to distinguish the different bottles of wine among the data.
-When we group the data by the color of wine, we can summarize the average amount of each chemical property and average quality rating for each color of wine.
+When we group the data by the color of wine, we can summarize the average amount of each chemical property and average quality rating for each color of wine (as shown below).

 <br>